rjcommand/FISH_6002_major_assignment/README.md

 *Auxillary table information can be found in `ICCAT_codes.xlsx` in the `resources/` subfolder
 ### Species codes
-The species codes for each of the major tuna species included in the `cdis5016-all9sp.csv` file
+The species codes for each of the major tuna species included in the `cdis5016-all9sp.csv` file.
+Species codes can also be found in `ICCAT_codes.xlsx` in the `resources/` subfolder.

 SpeciesID |	SpeciesCode	| ScieName | NameUK |	NameFR | NameSP|
 ----------|-------------|----------|--------|--------|-------|